luanlary/luanlary/README.md

 My name is Luan Lary.
 In the last two decades I have been working in different areas of technology.

-Although My degree is in Physics and Software Engineer.
+My degrees are in Physics and Software Engineering.
 I am a true enthusiast of software development and design.

 I worked with desktop development with low and high level languages since, Assemblyx86, C, C++ Pascal Object Pascal and C#.
 I also worked with Web development with PHP, Pearl, Asp.Net and Javascript since vanila to the great reactive frameorks, from the old ones to the top of hype.